Tag Archives: Carla Gugino

 Cole Sprouse stars as The Creature and Kathryn Newton as Lisa Swallows in a Focus Features release.
 Credit: Michele K. Short / © 2023 FOCUS FEATURES LLC.

-Director Zelda Williams makes her feature debut with the wildly inventive new film Cody and Mason Novick produce under his MXN Entertainment banner.
+Director Zelda Williams makes her feature debut with the wildly inventive film, produced by Cody and Mason Novick under his MXN Entertainment banner.

-While searching for clues about his father, and the home planet he’s never known, Gardner begins an online friendship with a street-smart girl, played by Britt Robertson, in Colorado named Tulsa.
+While searching for clues about his father and the home planet he’s never known, Gardner begins an online friendship with a street-smart girl in Colorado named Tulsa, played by Britt Robertson.
 When he finally has time to go to Earth, he’s eager to experience all the wonders he could only read about on Mars— from the simplest to the extraordinary.
 But once his explorations begin, scientists discover that Gardner’s organs can’t withstand Earth’s atmosphere.

 Eager to find his father, Gardner escapes the team of scientists and joins with Tulsa in a race against time to unravel the mysteries of how he came to be and where he belongs in the universe.